yash-sharma1/docs-site/docs/tokens.md

 **Please note:** Before you run any command examples on this page, and if you have not done so already, you must [generate or add a key to bnbcli](./keys.md).

-**Also remember:** The `chain-id` and `node` parameters passed to bnbcli may vary, and the`chain-id` for mainnet is `Binance-Chain-Tigris`, and is `Binance-Chain-Nile` for testnet.
+**Also remember:** The `chain-id` and `node` parameters passed to bnbcli may vary, and the`chain-id` for mainnet is `Binance-Chain-Tigris`, and is `Binance-Chain-Ganges` for testnet.
 To find the latest list of  endpoints for the mainnet, please check [the peers list](https://dex.binance.org/api/v1/peers).
 To find the latest endpoints for the testnet, please check [the peers list](https://testnet-dex.binance.org/api/v1/peers).

 ## Issue